This post may contain affiliate links.

-RV owner Vanessa used Command hooks to hang her lightweight curtains.
-This is a good way to avoid drilling more holes in the wall and makes for easy installation.
+I came across an idea from an RV owner named Vanessa of using Command hooks to hang lightweight curtains as a way to avoid drilling more holes in the wall.

 If you can't sew but don't mind a DIY project, here are some curtain ideas that don't require sewing.

-RV owner Susie Crabtree used dishtowels in the same way in her RV kitchen.
+RV owner Susie Crabtree used dishtowels and drapery clips in the same way in her RV kitchen.

 Several RV owners have covered their RV windows with real or faux wood to make them look more like windows in a house.

-The first RV owners I saw do this were John and Robyn Crowhurst.
-John used real oak to frame two of the windows their 1990 toy hauler, and Robyn's dream of cooling a pie on her windowsill finally came true.
+John and Robyn Crowhurst used real oak to frame two of the windows of their 1990 toy hauler, and Robyn's dream of cooling a pie on her windowsill finally came true.

-The owner of this RV, Melissa Escobar, used Timberwall brand peel and stick shiplap lumber to frame her windows.
-(I just love her DIY copper pipe curtain rods!)
+The owner of this RV, Melissa Escobar, used Timberwall brand peel-and-stick shiplap lumber to frame her windows.
+She combined many window makeover ideas using drapery clips, curtains, and DIY copper pipe curtain rods.